ssplatt/kitchen-linode/README.md

 ```
 $ kitchen test
 ```
-If you want to create a second yaml config; one for using Vagrant locally but a second to use the Linode driver when run on your CI server, create a config with a name like `.kitchen-ci.yml`:
+If you want to create a second yaml config; one for using Vagrant locally but another to use the Linode driver when run on your CI server, create a config with a name like `.kitchen-ci.yml`:
 ```
 ---
 driver: